 Application Note: There are some auditable events that may not be associated with a user, such as failed login attempts.
 It is acceptable that such events do not include a user identity.
-In the case of failed login attempts it is also acceptable not to record the attempted identity in cases where that attempted identity could be misdirected authentication data; for example when the user may have been out of sync and typed a password in place of a user identifier.
+In the case of failed login attempts it is also acceptable not to record the attempted identity when it could be misdirected authentication data (for example when the user may have been out of sync and typed a password in place of a user identifier).